 Aromatherapy Insect Repellent Recipe

-The essential oils distilled from natural botanicals like citronella, lavender and eucalyptus can help to deter insects.
+The essential oils distilled from natural botanicals like citronella can potentially help to deter insects.

 I love spending time outdoors, especially in the warmer months, but mosquitoes and other flying/biting insects can ruin the best of outdoor occasions.
 Synthetic insect repellents are known to cause irritation and sensitivity in some people, are considered toxic and can be potentially harmful to the environment.

 This more natural insect repellent recipe only requires a few reasonably priced essential oils and other ingredients, has a pleasant aroma, and can be helpful in deterring insects.
 Your particular usage and body chemistry can affect your results.
 Therefore, there's no guarantee that you still won't get bit.
-Do a skin patch test before fully using it.

 - 4 oz. clean spray bottle with a fine mist setting (do not use a bottle that previously contained cleaning products or hair products such as hair spray).